kailash-manasarovar/statement/docs/timeline/2024/april.md

 - He asks me to send him the information about the expert I intend to visit.
 - I WhatsApp him for the first time with the details of [DPR Recovery](https://dprrecovery.com/) on the evening of Thursday 18th April.
 - We have agreed to meet at the DPR offices at 13:00 the following day and I confirm this with him.
-- Roberto has been talking about another company he is keen I use instead called [Technofix](#technofix).
+- Roberto has been talking about another company he is keen I use instead called [Tecnofix](#tecnofix).
 - He tells me to contact them.
 - In one voice recording during our WhatsApp chat he tells me he is at the company and they are expecting my call: `PTT-20240418-WA0002.opus`.
 - I guess he knows these guys personally.
 - I have no recollection of communicating with this company although I do seem to have made a 9 minute call to them on 18th April.
 - Whatever was said, as far as I know, I had no further communication with them that day and decided to continue with DPR.
-- Curiously, I have a [somewhat concerning communication with them](#technofix) on 28th October 2024, the week that criminal gangs try to murder me in my own home by poisoning.
+- Curiously, I have a [somewhat concerning communication with them](#tecnofix) on 28th October 2024, the week that criminal gangs try to murder me in my own home by poisoning.
 - Here's my WhatsApp communication with Roberto up to Thursday 18th, the night before I visit the cyber expert DPR.

 ??? tip "WhatsApp with Roberto"